 The “Stone Church,” as it came to be known, is in fact not built of stone, but of giant slabs of coral hewn from ocean reefs.
 These slabs had to be quarried from under water; each weighed more than 1,000 pounds.
 Natives dove 10 to 20 feet to hand-chisel these pieces from the reef, then raised them to the surface, loaded some 14,000 of the slabs into canoes and ferried them to shore.

 Following five years of construction, The Stone Church was ready for dedication ceremonies on July 21, 1842.
 The grounds of Kawaiahaʻo overflowed with 4,000 to 5,000 faithful worshippers.
 King Kamehameha III, who contributed generously to the fund to build the church, attended the service.

 Kawaiaha‘o Church was designed and founded by its first pastor, Hiram Bingham.
 Hiram left the islands on August 3, 1840 and never saw the completed church.
 Kawaiahaʻo Church is listed on the state and national registers of historic sites.

 Kawaiaha‘o Church continues to serve as a center of worship for Hawai‘i’s people, with services conducted every Sunday in Hawaiian and English.
 Approximately 85% of the services are in English; at least one song and the Lord’s Prayer (as a congregation) are in Hawaiian.

-Over the course of a little over 40-years (1820-1863) (the “Missionary Period”,) 180 men and women in twelve Companies served in Hawaiʻi to carry out the mission of the ABCFM the Hawaiian Islands.
+Over the course of 44-years (1820-1863) (the “Missionary Period”,) about 200 men and women in twelve Companies, independent missionaries, Tahitians and Hawaiians served in Hawaiʻi to carry out the mission of the ABCFM the Hawaiian Islands.
 (Lots of info here from Damon.)